SGAI-Team-A/SOS/README.md

 ## Instructions for Testing
 Please fill out your name and the number of times you've played our game before in [setup.py](setup.py).

+When you've finished testing, please send us the files in the folder [logs/human/](logs/human).

 Thank you!